Lo Chia-ling

-Lo Chia-ling (羅嘉翎 (Luó Jiālíng); born October 8, 2001) is a taekwondo athlete from Taiwan.
+Lo Chia-ling (羅嘉翎 (Luó Jiālíng); born October 8, 2001) is a Taiwanese taekwondo athlete.

 After twice winning the gold medal at the World Taekwondo Junior Championships (in 2016 and 2018), she reached the Round of 16 at 2019 World Taekwondo Championships – Women's featherweight.

 Having secured her berth at the 2021 Asian Taekwondo Olympic Qualification Tournament in Amman, Lo won the bronze medal in the 57 kg at the 2020 Olympics.

 She won the silver medal in the women's featherweight event at the 2022 World Taekwondo Championships held in Guadalajara, Mexico.
 She also won the silver medal in the women's featherweight event at the 2023 World Taekwondo Championships held in Baku, Azerbaijan.
 At the 2024 Summer Olympics, she lost her first match to Laetitia Aoun and did not progress.